 Recent studies suggest that high-glycaemic foods and dairy products play a major role in the development of acne.
 We recommend reducing your intake of sugar, processed foods and dairy, and increasing your intake of fresh fruits and vegetables, good fats and protein.

-Our Dermal Clinicians at My Genesis Clinic in Canberra can devise a personalised acne management plan which includes active skincare products and mineral makeup.
+Our Dermal Specialists at My Genesis Clinic in Canberra can devise a personalised acne management plan which includes active skincare products and mineral makeup.
 We have made this journey easy for you by selecting products that we are confident will treat your skin concerns, and when used in combination with your treatment will lead to long-lasting, healthy and clear skin.

 Book in for your inital skin consultation for an in depth assessment to help turn your acne around, heading towards a clearer complexion.